 It is also possible for blood to appear within a person’s urine and never be linked to an exact cause.
 Dr. Rupp will continue to routinely test a patient’s urine in this case, though if all results return to normal and no other symptoms are experienced, it is likely that the unidentified issue has resolved on its own.

 Those who continue to experience blood in their urine will typically complete additional tests and blood work until a source to their symptoms is found.
 From here it will be necessary to treat the original cause of the individual’s hematuria in order to effectively treat its associated symptoms as well.

 Request a Hematuria Consultation with Dr. Rupp in Topeka, KS

-For questions regarding diagnostic testing and other details about hematuria, please contact Rupp Urology Clinic today at (785) 354-7877 to schedule a consultation with one of our specialists.
+For questions regarding diagnostic testing and other details about hematuria, please contact Rupp Urology Clinic today at (785) 354-7877.
+Our trained urologist is experienced in treating Hematuria, schedule an appointment today.